 - 1 cup sliced carrots

-- In a pot, combine chicken, carrots, peas, potatoes and celery.
-Add the chicken broth and boil for 15 minutes.
-Remove from heat, drain (reserving 1 and 3/4 cups chicken broth for filling) and set aside.
+- In a large pot, combine chicken, carrots, peas, potatoes, celery, and broth over medium heat.
+Boil 15 minutes.
+Strain the broth but reserve 1 and 3/4 cups broth for filling.

-- In a large sauce pan, cook onions in butter (over medium-heat) until soft and translucent.
-Stir in flour, salt, pepper and celery seed.
-Next, slowly stir in chicken broth remains and milk.
-Simmer over medium-low heat until thick.
-Remove from heat and combine with the chicken, carrots, peas, and celery mixture.
+- In a large saucepan, cook onions in butter over medium-heat until soft and translucent.
+Stir in flour, salt, pepper, and celery seed.
+Next, slowly stir in milk and the reserved 1 3/4 cup broth.
+Reduce temperature to medium low and simmer until thickened.
+Remove from heat and stir in the chicken mixture.

-- Remove pie crust from oven and turn oven down to 375°F. Place the chicken filling in the bottom crust.
+- Spread the chicken filling over the baked crust.
 Cover with top crust, seal edges, and cut away excess dough.
 Make several small slits in the top to allow steam to escape.

-- Bake for 25 to 30 minutes, or until golden brown.
-Cool for 10 minutes before serving.
+- Bake 25 to 30 minutes, or until golden brown.
+Cool 10 minutes before serving.